 Note: This course is designed for students with disabilities.
-The hours per week of courses may be adjusted based on the length of the term.
-Physical Education 407abcd Adapted Sports and Games 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed to meet the needs of students with disabilities.
-Activities will include bowling, over-the-line baseball, and bocce ball with a brief historical foundation.
-Participation will enhance gross motor skills, fitness, self-esteem and social interaction.
-Rules, etiquette, game strategy, and sportsmanship will also be discussed.
+Physical Education 407abcd Adapted Bowling 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed for students with disabilities.
+Students will receive instruction in the basic skills, rules, etiquette, scoring and playing strategies in the activity of bowling.
+Students will also participate in a tournament and league play during the semester.
 Note: Letter grade or P/NP option.

 Note: This course is designed for students with disabilities.
 Note: Students must obtain their own transportation to and from Gable House Bowl and must pay a fee per line of bowling, which includes rental of shoes and bowling ball.
-Physical Education 409abcd Adapted Yoga 1 unit; 3 hours lab Credit, degree applicable Transfer CSU This course is designed for students with disabilities.
+Physical Education 409abcd Adapted Yoga 1 unit; 3 hours lab Credit, degree applicable Transfer CSU, UC This course is designed for students with disabilities.
 Emphasis is placed on personalized programs to meet each student's abilities.
 Improvements in core strength, flexibility, balance, relaxation, and stress reduction through mind and body integration will be stressed.
 Yoga postures (asanas) will be introduced and modified when necessary.
 Breathing patterns while performing the asanas will be emphasized.
 This course will give the student both the knowledge and practice to move toward improved health and greater mind and body awareness.
 Note: Letter grade or P/NP option.